Authors & Translators

-Rev. Chelsey Harmon lives in Vancouver, BC and is an ordained minister in the Reformed tradition.
-She pastored congregations for over a decade, and now serves the larger ecumenical church through guest preaching, writing, and teaching.
+Rev. Chelsey Harmon lives in Vancouver, BC and is a bivocational pastor at The Bridge Community Church (CRC) in Langley, BC.
 Chelsey is also on staff at Churches Learning Change, a non-profit that aims to help congregations and leaders pursue personal and congregational transformation.
-She earned her M.Div. at Calvin Theological Seminary (2009), and has recently completed a ThM in Spiritual Theology at Regent College (2023).
-In the fall, Chelsey will be a PhD student in the History of Christianity program at the University of Edinburgh (New College School of Divinity).
+She earned her M.Div. at Calvin Theological Seminary (2009), a ThM in Spiritual Theology at Regent College (2023) and is currently a part-time PhD student at the University of Edinburgh's School of Divinity where she studies historical examples of Trinitarian mysticism and theology.

 Rev. Douglas Bratt is a Minister of the Word in the Christian Reformed Church in North America.
 After being ordained in 1987, he served Christian Reformed churches in northeastern Iowa and western Michigan.
 He is in his 25th year of serving the Silver Spring (MD) Christian Reformed Church.
 He enjoys spending time with his grandchildren, reading good literature, and watching televised sports in his free time.